 Instructions

-- Cover a sheet pan with aluminum foil and spray it with cooking spray.
+- Preheat oven to 450.
+Cover a sheet pan with aluminum foil and spray it with cooking spray.

 - Add all meatloaf mix ingredients to a large bowl.
 Mix it with your hands just enough to combine all the ingredients.
 Be careful not to overwork the meatloaf mix or it can become dense and tough.

-- Using the dull edge of a butter knife, cut the mixture into 8 equal pieces, being careful not to cut through the aluminum foil.
+- Using the dull edge of a butter knife or a wooden or silicone spatula, cut the meatloaf into 8 equal pieces.
+Be careful not to cut through the aluminum foil.
+Spread the 8 mini meatloaves an inch or two apart on the pan.